AyaGoda333/AyaGoda333/README.md

 - 👋 Hi, I’m @AyaGoda333
 - 👀 I’m interested in design.
 - 🌱 I’m currently learning at computer and information zagazig university.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on.
-- 📫 How to reach me ...
+- 📫 How to reach me?

 <!---
 AyaGoda333/AyaGoda333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.